-API Designing Training Course
+API-DESIGNING - API Designing Training Course

 The API Designing course will help you learn and get a hands-on experience creating well-designed, modular API definitions using RAML 1.0 and Anypoint Platform.

 - Translate design requirements into API resources and methods.

 - Use API designer to create API definitions.

 - Use RAML to define API resources, methods, parameters, and responses.

 - Minimize repetition in API definitions using resource types and traits.

 - Model data in APIs using data types.

 - Modularize APIs using libraries, overlays, and extensions.